-To fully realize the value of natural and working lands as part of our state's efforts to sequester atmospheric carbon, the desert must be recognized as a significant carbon sink.
-And it needs to be left undisturbed, for unlike other ecosystems, it has a unique time scale that would require hundreds to thousands of years to recover from disturbance.
-The highest capacity regions for carbon storage, including microphyll woodlands and desert bajadas, should be identified as the top priority regions for conservation.
-And the state must also place high importance on the "how" part of transitioning to clean energy by careful pre-planning and siting of renewables on already disturbed desert lands and developments.
+To fully realize the value of desert lands as part of our state's efforts to sequester atmospheric carbon, the desert must be recognized as a significant carbon sink -- and it needs to be left undisturbed.
+Unlike other ecosystems, it has a unique time scale that would require hundreds to thousands of years to recover from disturbance.
+The highest capacity regions for desert carbon storage, including microphyll woodlands and desert bajadas, should be identified as the top priority regions for conservation.
+And the state must also place high importance on the "how" part of transitioning to clean energy by careful preplanning and siting of renewables on already disturbed desert lands and developments.
 We only get to do this once, so it needs to be done right.